ReLoRA: High-Rank Training Through Low-Rank Updates: Conclusion

 \section{Conclusion}

-In this paper, we investigated low-rank training techniques for large transformer language models.
-We first examined the limitations of a simple low-rank matrix factorization (LoRA) approach and observed that it struggles to effectively train high-performing transformer models.
-To address this issue, we proposed a novel method called \methodname{}, which leverages the rank of sum property to train a high-rank network through multiple low-rank updates.
+In this paper, we demonstrate that parameter-efficient fine-tuning methods can be adapted for pre-training large language models.
+We first examined the limitations of a low-rank matrix factorization (LoRA) approach and observed that it struggles to effectively train high-performing transformer models.
+To address this issue, we proposed ReLoRA, which leverages the rank of sum property to train a high-rank network through multiple low-rank updates.
 Similar to the lottery ticket hypothesis with rewinding, \methodname{} employs a full-rank training warm start before transitioning to ReLoRA.
-Additionally, \methodname{} introduces a merge-and-reinit (restart) strategy, a jagged learning rate scheduler, and partial optimizer resets, which collectively enhance the efficiency of \methodname{} and bring it closer to full-rank training, \textbf{particularly in large networks}. \methodname{} efficiency increases with the network size making it a viable candidate for multi-billion-scale training.

-We firmly believe that the development of low-rank training methods holds great promise for improving the efficiency of training large language models and neural networks in general.
-Furthermore, low-rank training has the potential to provide valuable insights for the advancement of deep learning theories, aiding our understanding of neural network trainability through gradient descent and their exceptional generalization capabilities in the overparametrized regime.
+During training, ReLoRA periodically merges its parameters into the main parameters of the network, performs optimizer reset and learning rate re-warmup.